timvandermeij/mobile-radio-tomography/README.md

 * Python 2.7.10
 * pip 7.1.2 with the following packages:
     * RPi.GPIO
-* Vim 7.4

 For all commands in this file, replace `python2` with `python` if your operating system does not need to distinguish between Python 2 and Python 3.
-Replace `vim` with any other code editor you might be using.

 Cloning the repository
 ======================